giovi321/ReMarkable-scripts/README.md

 Download attachments from a selected email account and move them to a folder synced with rmcloud/rmfakecloud through the upload.sh script.

 Configuration:
-- Look at the file .offlineimaprc to configure offlineimap
+- Look at the file .offlineimaprc to configure offlineimap (the location of the file is `~/.offlineimaprc`)
 - In .offlineimaprc, in the last line you can configure the trusted senders (can be more than one, separated by `|` like in the example file provided), don't forget to escape characters (such as `.` and `_`) preceding them with a backslash `\`
 - Run `chmod +x mail.sh`
 - Change the settings in .offlineimaprc and place it in the user root folder